 In such a case the imaginary unit should also appears in anticommutators.
 For example, the commutator algebra with the bracket operation $\mi[\op H_a,\op H_b]$ appears in a proof of two-qubit gates universality \cite{DV95}.
 The set of gates represented in such a way is universal if elements $\op H$ from \Eq{deltU} generate entire Lie algebra of unitary group by the commutators.

-Similar Lie-algebraic approach with Clifford algebras can be used both for construction of universal and non-universal sets of two-qubit gates \cite{Vla0} .
-The basis of the Lie algebra spin$(2m)$ consists from quadratic elements $\e_j\e_k$.
+Similar Lie-algebraic approach with Clifford algebras can be used both for construction of universal and non-universal sets of two-qubit gates \cite{Vla0}.
+The basis of the Lie algebra spin$(2m)$ consists of quadratic elements $\e_j\e_k$.
 The construction of the Lie algebra spin$(2m)$ using \Eq{Clgen} represents the Spin$(2m)$ group as some subgroup of the unitary group U$(2^m)$.

 Let us consider four consequent generators $\e_{2k-1}$, $\e_{2k}$, $\e_{2k+1}$, $\e_{2k+2}$.
 The linear combinations of six different quadratic elements produced from the generators for particular representation \Eq{Clgen} correspond to Hamiltonians of some one- and two-qubit gates.
-With different $k$ it corresponds to the non-universal set of quantum gates on nearest-neighbor qubits often called ``matchgates'' \cite{Val1,TD2}.
+For different $k$ it generates the non-universal set of quantum gates on nearest-neighbor qubits often called {\em matchgates} \cite{Val1,TD2}.

-The Jordan-Wigner representation of generators for Clifford algebra \Eq{Clgen} is not unique.
+The Jordan--Wigner representation of generators for Clifford algebra \Eq{Clgen} is not unique.
 Alternative methods based on tree-like structures are discussed in next sections.